Pod-Point/laravel-monolog-kinesis/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see our [Releases](https://github.com/pod-point/laravel-monolog-kinesis/releases) for more information on what has changed recently.

 ## Contributing